PeterBaker644/Employee-Manager/README.md

 ```

 ## Installation
-After cloning the repository to your computer, navigate to the Employee-Manager folder with your terminal and run 'npm install'.
+After cloning the repository to your computer, navigate to the Employee-Manager folder with your terminal and run `npm install`.
 Using your MySQL Terminal, run both schema.sql and seed.sql.

 ## Usage
-Using the commandline of your choice with node installed, run 'node app.js'.
+Using the commandline of your choice with node installed, run `node app.js`.

 ## License
 This repository uses an open-source license.
 Please check the readme badges or refer to the license documentation in the repository for more information.